csswizardry/csswizardry.github.com/_posts/2025-07-27-the-fastest-site-in-the-tour-de-france.md

 Giant ranks third in the bike CrRRUX table (0.9985), but Jayco–AlUla come dead last for team website performance (0.5562).
-Their Tour finish—17<sup>th</sup>—sits toward the bottom.
+Their Tour finish — 17<sup>th</sup> — sits toward the bottom.
 Perhaps the team should take some performance tips from Giant’s developers?

 Could we conclude that Merida and Factor and Bahrain Victorious and